diogopereiradev/diogopereiradev/README.md

   <p align="left">
      My name is Diogo, I'm 16 years old and I'm a
      <strong>Fullstack Web Developer</strong>, I have 2 years of ex
-     perience with studies and I currently do freela nce work.
+     perience with studies and I currently do freelance work.
   </p>
   <p align="left">
     :maple_leaf: